ef4/ember-code-snippet/README.md

-Code Snippet Ember Component
+Code Snippet Ember Helper
 ============================

-This is an Ember component (and ember-cli addon) that lets you render code snippets within your app.
+This is an Ember helper (and ember-cli addon) that lets you render code snippets within your app.
 The code snippets can live in their own dedicated files or you can extract blocks of code from your application itself.

-- Syntax highlighting thanks to [highlight.js](http://highlightjs.org/).
-To see how it looks, [view the highlightjs previews](https://highlightjs.org/).
-- ember-cli's auto-reload will pick up changes to any of the snippet files.
-- the component uses file extensions to help highlight.js guess the right language.
-See below for details on choosing the supported languages.

 Compatibility
 ------------------------------------------------------------------------------